gvwilson/thirdbit/fiction/voyage/index.md

 duke that Uws's preparations were not directed at him.
-We have no record of how the duke reacted to this unlooked-for reassurance, though the presence of several regiments of Praczny archers in the Uwsian army during the subsequent war<sup>The fact that these troops were under Uwsian command was later cited by Sarkoszy chroniclers as proof that Praczedt had at the time been a province, or at least a protectorate, of Uws.
+We have no record of how the duke reacted to this unlooked-for reassurance, though the presence of several regiments of Praczny archers in the Uwsian army during the subsequent war<span class="sidenote">The fact that these troops were under Uwsian command was later cited by Sarkoszy chroniclers as proof that Praczedt had at the time been a province, or at least a protectorate, of Uws.
 It is much more likely, however, that Uws simply hired them, as he and his mercenary band had often been hired in the days before he stumbled across the cache of Angelic treasures that started him on the road to kingship.
-The persistence into modern times of several Praczny family names in northeastern Uws may signal that not all of those soldiers returned home when the fighting was over.</sup> may signal that for once, Praczedt's rulers were able to put aside their interminable squabbles in the face of an external threat.
+The persistence into modern times of several Praczny family names in northeastern Uws may signal that not all of those soldiers returned home when the fighting was over.</span> may signal that for once, Praczedt's rulers were able to put aside their interminable squabbles in the face of an external threat.

 The first blow in the struggle to reclaim Ruuda was not struck by Uws, however.
-That honor fell to a sea captain from Pohjoinen named Loyhkata's Uurvo, known to history as Uurvo the Foul for her love of "ripened" squid<sup>Ripened squid is prepared by marinating and smoking finger-thick slices of tentacle, then burying them in sealed jars for a year or more until the surface of the meat begins to deliquesce.
+That honor fell to a sea captain from Pohjoinen named Loyhkata's Uurvo, known to history as Uurvo the Foul for her love of "ripened" squid<span class="sidenote">Ripened squid is prepared by marinating and smoking finger-thick slices of tentacle, then burying them in sealed jars for a year or more until the surface of the meat begins to deliquesce.
 The liquid is decanted, and the jellied remainder spread on toasted flatbread.
 Its consumption is banned in Seyferte and Leyselle, though it is frequently used there as a pesticide.
-Many other regions forbid its sale to pregnant women.</sup>.
+Many other regions forbid its sale to pregnant women.</span>.
 Uurvo had beached and buried her double-masted *[laiva](#laiva)* at a fishing encampment some forty gallops northeast of Pohjoinen at the start of winter in order to conduct repairs.
 Under normal circumstances, she and her crew would have carved new planks and beams for their